 \section{Abstract}

 Hallucination has been a popular topic in natural language generation (NLG).
-In real-world applications, unfaithful content can result in bad data quality or loss of trust from end users.
+In real-world applications, unfaithful content can result in poor data quality or loss of trust from end users.
 Thus, it is crucial to fact-check before adopting NLG for production usage, which can be expensive if done manually.
 In this paper, we investigate automated faithfulness evaluation in guided NLG.
-We developed a rubrics template and use large language models (LLMs) to score the generation into quantifiable scales.
-We compared popular LLMs as well as the widely adopted natural language inference (NLI) models in scoring quality and sensitivity.
-In addition, we developed methods to generation synthetic unfaithful data, as well as a heuristics to quantify the percentage of hallucination.
-Our results on 4 travel-domain industry dataset show that GPT-4 \citep{gpt42023} can provide accurate judgement and explanation on whether a source and a generation are factually consistent.
+We developed a rubric template and used large language models (LLMs) to score the generation on quantifiable scales.
+We compared popular LLMs as well as widely adopted natural language inference (NLI) models in scoring quality and sensitivity.
+In addition, we developed methods for the generation of synthetic unfaithful data, as well as heuristics to quantify the percentage of hallucination.
+Our results on 4 travel-domain industry dataset show that GPT-4 \citep{gpt42023} can provide accurate judgement and explanation of whether a source and a generation are factually consistent.
 Furthermore, we found that tuning NLI models on synthetic data can improve performance.
-Lastly, we present insights on latency and cost for deploying such system.
+Lastly, we present insights on the latency and cost of deploying such a system.